Given the rise in hacking attacks and other forms of digital misbehavior, people are more cautious than ever about where they place their trust.

 What makes this website so fascinating (and exciting to work on) are thousands of high resolution medical, archeological and industrial images showcasing the power and flexibility of Fovia’s XStream® HDVR® product.
 If that’s not enough to perk your interest, check out the high resolution, fly-through movies.

-At MarketingProfs B2B Forum in Boston last October, I was interviewed by Gemma Houghton for Webcertain.tv.
+At MarketingProfs B2B Forum in Boston, October 2016.
+I was interviewed by Gemma Houghton for Webcertain.tv.
+The topic: Capitalising On New Technologies.

 I am proud to announce that The Power of Music, a project I’ve been working on since June, has finally launched.